bunnytrack/BTE/README.md

 - Move through walls.
 - Use Teleporters.
 - Voice Taunts.
+- Configurable fly speed.
+- Configurable behindview distance.
 - Say messages can use commands just like players do and have no length limitation anymore.
-- Checkpoint/ThrowWeapon/Suicide key will teleport you to the location that you're aiming at.
+- Checkpoint and ThrowWeapon key will teleport you to the location that you're aiming at.
+- Suicide key will teleport you 1500 units forward.
 - AltFire key (while not viewing a player) will view the closest player at the place that you're aiming at.
 - Jump key (while viewing a player) will release you from the player at the player's location.
 - Console command "chase" will let you view a specific player.
 (Example: "chase lane" > specs Tamerlane)